jetstack/navigator/docs/cassandra.rst

 Navigator supports the following changes to a Cassandra cluster:

  * :ref:`create-cluster-cassandra`: Add all initially configured node pools and nodes.
+ * :ref:`minor-upgrade-cassandra`: Trigger a rolling upgrade of Cassandra nodes by increasing the minor and / or patch components of ``CassandraCluster.Spec.Version``.
  * :ref:`scale-out-cassandra`: Increase ``CassandraCluster.Spec.NodePools[0].Replicas`` to add more C* nodes to a ``nodepool``.

 Navigator does not currently support any other changes to the Cassandra cluster configuration.